sf-wdi-19-20/modules/w7_weekend_lab/README.md

-# Rails Review Minilab Blog
+# Rails Review Minilab: Blog

 Here's what Rails is made for!
 Build a straight up blog, quickly!